How to Prepare Artwork for Samsung’s The Frame TV

 Check the export dimensions.

-Ensure the final dimensions are set at 3840 × 2160 pixels.
+Ensure the final dimensions are displaying as 3840 × 2160 pixels.

 Preview the exported file to confirm that the image appears as desired, with no unexpected cropping or quality loss.